FSoft-AI4Code/CodeCapybara/README.md

 ## Overview
 We follow several recent techniques of instruction tuning to collect data and train an instruction-following model with ability to generate executable code from human language description.
-We can divide our process for training CodeCapypara into two steps:
+We can divide our process for training CodeyCapybara into two steps:
 1. **Data Collection**: We mainly follow Self-Instruct to collect data generated through OpenAI ChatGPT as well as code generation supervised dataset.
 2. **Instruction Tuning**: We fine-tune our model from MetaAI's LLaMA checkpoint with parameter-efficient fine-tuning methods.
+What can this model do?

 ### Data Collection
 In this stage, we follow previous works to collect instruction data.
-To ensure the quality of the code data used in the fine-tuning stage, we make some modifications from data Alpaca's data generation procedure.
+To ensure the quality of the code data used in the fine-tuning stage, we make some modifications from data Self-Instruct data generation procedure.
 | Data source | No. samples |
 |-|-|
 |CodeAlpaca| 20,022 |